Areas of Need

 Catholic Higher Education is a vital feature of the Church’s mission and life.

 The Synod of the Archdiocese of Vancouver stressed the importance of developing Catholic higher education institutions to meet the pressing needs of churches and schools for ministerial and professional development.
 Post-secondary Catholic liberal arts education contributes invaluably to developing the leaders of tomorrow who are reflective, life-long learners, able to address professional, social and spiritual challenges of our world today.
 In contrast to Catholic schools and to public post-secondary institutions, Catholic post-secondary colleges in British Columbia do not receive any government funding.
-Therefore, in addition to revenues from tuition, the Colleges must rely upon a steady support of supports and donors who contribute to the operations and capital development requirements.
+Therefore, in addition to revenues from tuition, the Colleges must rely upon the steady help of supporters and donors who contribute to the operations and capital development requirements.

 AREAS OF NEED